LibraryBeales/marinemarine/index.md

 Each process and the relevant visualizations, if any, can be found in its own directory on the [github repo](https://github.com/LibraryBeales/marinemarine); OCR, text cleaning and processing, topic modeling, entity recognition, geocoding etc.  Effective organization is an ongoing process as well.

-Currently, topic modeling, tf-idf, sentiment analysis and could all benefit from custom stopword lists and dictionaries.
+Currently, topic modeling, tf-idf, sentiment analysis and could all benefit from custom stop word lists and dictionaries.
 The narrow focus of the maritime business journals requires that we remove many of the domain specific vocabulary to discover more nuance and meaning using the DH methods tried so far.
 Likewise, testing training models for transformer based topic modeling will certainly improve results.
-The cursory examples hown here uses a 'default' light weight model that has no specific relevance to these corpora.
+The cursory examples shown here uses a 'default' light weight model that has no specific relevance to these corpora.

 ## Acknowledgments

 The extensive digitization and OCR work that has made this project possible was done by Walter Lewis.
 Images of these publications and advanced search tools for these and many other Great Lakes historical resources can be found at his site.
-I am exceptionally grateful for all his efforts to find and digitize these materials and hhis willingness to share them. [https://images.maritimehistoryofthegreatlakes.ca](https://images.maritimehistoryofthegreatlakes.ca)
+I am exceptionally grateful for all his efforts to find and digitize these materials and his willingness to share them. [https://images.maritimehistoryofthegreatlakes.ca](https://images.maritimehistoryofthegreatlakes.ca)

 ## Cleaning the Text

 These steps could reliably be combined into one script.
 The processes are separated out here because this project is intended for use in teaching introductory DH workshops so I am breaking it down into more explicit steps and saving each output as a new json file to demonstrate the process and outputs more explicitly.

-Step 1: Run `cleaning\cleaning_userinput.py` to remove line breaks, carriage retursn, multiple spaces, and replace them all with a single space.
+Step 1: Run `cleaning\cleaning_userinput.py` to remove line breaks, carriage returns, multiple spaces, and replace them all with a single space.
 This script also converts all text to lowercase.
 (Need to separate the `text.lower()` function for entity recognition.)
 This script could absolutely use some more functions for cleaning various unicode characters, etc.

 Step 2:  Use `cleaning\date_format_userinput.py` to reformat the date field to YYYY-MM-DD.

 Step 3:  Use `cleaning\merge_by_date_json.py` to create a new json file that has all the `full_text` fields merged for each date.
 The original files have separate json records for each page, as they were being used as part of the web interface at [https://images.maritimehistoryofthegreatlakes.ca](https://images.maritimehistoryofthegreatlakes.ca) where images of the original pages can be viewed.
 For our purposes we don't need each page as a separate record, so this script creates one json record for each issue of the Marine Review/Marine Record where all the `full-text` fields are merged, `issue`, `issue_date`, and `issue_id` are maintained and the `page_id` field is removed.
-There is another option for just creating a dictionary where the key is the `issue_date` and the value is the mergerd `full_text` fields for this date.
+There is another option for just creating a dictionary where the key is the `issue_date` and the value is the merged `full_text` fields for this date.

 *** Need to merge `full_text` on `issue` AND `issue_date` to avoid errors in the event that the Marine Record and the Marine Review were published on the same day.
 Right now I am working on the two collections separately, but this will come up in the future. ***